PINTO0309/sit4onnx/README.md

         numpy_ndarrays_for_testing is specified.
         Default: 1

+    fixed_shapes: Optional[List[int]]
+        Input OPs with undefined shapes are changed to the specified shape.
+        This parameter can be specified multiple times depending on the number of input OPs in the model.
+        Also ignored if input_numpy_file_paths_for_testing or numpy_ndarrays_for_testing
+        is specified.
+        e.g.
+            [
+                [1, 3, 224, 224],
+                [1, 5],
+                [1, 1, 224, 224],
+            ]
+        Default: None

     test_loop_count: Optional[int]
         Number of times to run the test.
         The total execution time is divided by the number of times the test is executed,